Nichathan-Gaming/RandomNumberGeneratorPrivacyPolicy/README.md

 ## Privacy Policy

-I hereby state, to the best of my knowledge and belief, that I have not programmed this app to collect any personally identifiable information.
-All data created by you (the user) is stored on your device only, and can be erased by clearing the application's data or by unistalling the application.
+I hereby state, to the best of my knowledge and belief, that this program only collects data from [Unity advertisements](https://docs.unity.com/ads/manual/GoogleDataSafety?fbclid=IwAR1vBVISRG3QhdrSSQ9ndmiK4hwV9xCBW-ffh2Lrn03Pm56qSxVHFihCPL0).
+This app only collects data during advertisements and the data is only collected inside of the advertisement.
+The app itself does not collect any data and if ads are turned off then to the best of my knowledge, there will be no more data collection.

 ## License
 Nichathan Gaming Software License - Version 1.0 - February 3rd, 2023